 Dublin, for instance, is one of the most expensive cities in Europe and everything from accommodation costs to food costs to beer costs can seem wildly inflated.
 Varying activities in the Irish capital can come with an expensive price tag and there are times where it might seem that it is impossible to visit this iconic city on a budget.

 If you are savvy about where you spend your money, however, you will find that you can make it stretch further than you might think.
-In Dublin, for instance, opt for a free walking tour rather than a paid one.
+In Dublin, for instance, opt for a free walking tour rather than a paid one (do remember to tip your guide, though!).
 Don’t go out drinking in the Temple Bar district, where the price of a pint can exceed €8.

-Everywhere in the country, keep an eye out for state-run museums, which, like in Scotland and the UK, are often free.
+Everywhere in both the Republic and Northern Ireland, keep an eye out for state-run museums, which, like in Scotland, are often free.
 Not only will you certainly gain a better appreciation and understanding of the many fascinating aspects of Irish history, but you will also save yourself some money.

-As for accommodation, opt for a private on like this restored barn in Connemara, a bed in a locally run B&B, or even a plot on a campground.
+As for accommodation, opt for a private one like this restored barn in Connemara, a bed in a locally run B&B, or even a plot on a campground.
 Wild camping is not legal in Ireland like it is in Scotland, however, you can still find many ways to save on your accommodation costs.

 Things to Do

-If you’re trying to decide whether to travel to Ireland or Scotland and you’re weighing in on the things to do each country, your choice might not become easier when you realise just how much there is to do in Ireland.
+If you’re weighing in on the things to do in each country, your choice might not become easier when you realise just how much there is to do in Ireland.

 Planning a trip to Ireland with the sole goal of spending as much time outside in the country as possible is very much worth it.
 The rolling green hills, the bucolic farms, and the rugged coastline are all the perfect draws to this beautiful and wild country.